Andy53/ERC.Xdbg/README.md

 # Usage
 Instructions on usage of the plugin can be seen below.
 This can also be accessed directly through the debugger using `ERC --help`.
 More detailed usage information for each option can be found below (to be completed)

+Details on each command can be seen below.
 Commands are not case sensitive.

 `--Help`
 Displays the help message below.
+    Example: `ERC --help`

 `--config`
 Can be used to set values in the config.xml file.
 Can be used to set things such as the project author, current working directory and error log file.
+These options are predominatly used when writing the output of operations to file.
+    Example 1: `ERC --config SetWorkingDirectory C:\Users\You\Desktop`
+    Example 2: `ERC --config GetErrorFilePath`

+`--Pattern`
+The pattern option can be used to either create a pattern or to identify the location of a string within a pattern.

 ```    __________   ______
    / ____ / __\ / ____/